TyFarrington/XiaoSense-ESP32-PhotoCapture-WebServer/README.md

 ### Serial Commands (115200 baud)

 - `c` - Capture image
+- `b` - Burst capture (50 photos at 0.2s intervals)
+- `s` - Settings menu (change resolution, quality, color format, endianness)
 - `d` - Delete all images
 - `l` - List all images
 - `h` - Show help
 - `w` - Display web interface URL

+#### Settings Menu (`s` command)

+Access the settings menu by typing `s` in the Serial Monitor.
+Navigate through the menu:

+1. **Resolution** - Select from 8 available resolutions:
+   - `0` - QQVGA (96x96 / 160x120)
+   - `1` - QCIF (176x144)
+   - `2` - QVGA (240x240 / 320x240)
+   - `3` - VGA (640x480)
+   - `4` - SVGA (800x600)
+   - `5` - XGA (1024x768)
+   - `6` - SXGA (1280x1024)
+   - `7` - UXGA (1600x1200)

+   After selecting a resolution, the camera will reinitialize automatically.
+You'll return to the settings menu.

+2. **JPEG Quality** - Enter a value from 0-63 (lower = higher quality), then press Enter
+   - Lower values (0-10) = Higher quality, larger file sizes
+   - Higher values (50-63) = Lower quality, smaller file sizes
+   - Default: 12
+   - Changes apply to the next capture

+3. **Color Format** - Choose from 3 formats:
+   - `0` - RGB (JPEG) - Standard color images, most common format
+   - `1` - Grayscale - Black and white JPEG images, smaller file sizes
+   - `2` - RGB565 - 16-bit color format, useful for machine learning applications

+   After selecting a format, the camera will reinitialize automatically.
+You'll return to the settings menu.

+4. **Endianness** - Select byte order for RGB565 format:
+   - `1` - Little Endian (default, recommended for ESP32/MicroPython)
+   - `2` - Big Endian (use if your processing software requires it)

+   Only applies when Color Format is set to RGB565 (option 2).

+5. **c - Take a new photo and continue** - Capture an image and remain in the settings menu
+   - Useful for testing settings changes without exiting the menu
+   - Photo is saved to SD card with current settings

 ### Web Interface